-In general, it takes at least two to three months to submit complete responses to the report request.
-However, parties often purposely do not submit complete responses to the report request to have more flexibility in terms of timing.
+In general, it takes at least two to three months to submit complete responses to the report request, while it does not take a full 90-day period from the date of acceptance of all reports, etc, submitted from the parties until clearance.
+Parties often purposely do not submit complete responses to the report request to have more flexibility in terms of timing.